platehub/platehub.github.io/docs/content-types.md

 This is the icon that is used along with the titles in the edit screens.

 #### Slug (only Post type)
-For Post types you have to type in the slug for each language your theme preview site is available in.
+For Post types you have to type in the slug for each language your site is available in.
 The slug is the word that will be the first part of the url for the post: `/:content-type-slug/:object-slug`.
 For example, in the case of the post type Categories: `/categories/cats-and-dogs`.
 In this case, `categories` is the slug for the Categories post type, `cats-and-dogs` the slug for the post (object with post type 'Category').

+A site always has a root post type (usually Page) that hides the post type's slug from the url.
+That means that `/` and `/page-slug` work, and Plate recognizes 'Page' as the selected Post type.

 #### Example
 Let's say you want to make a 'Colored Button' element content type.
 You'll fill out the following data: